Return

 Format

-Structure: Part I: The Performance (diagnosis) → Interlude: The Self-Help Autopsy → Part II: The Reprise (recovery) → Interlude: Transmutation → Part III: The Continuance (contribution).
+Structure: Part I: The Performance — Where motivation leaks → Interlude: The Self-Help Autopsy → Part II: The Reprise — Recovery without force → Interlude: Transmutation → Part III: The Continuance — How effort moves outward, intact → Epilogue: The Ground Was Always Moving — The book composts its own argument, dissolving into the reader and returning agency.
 Object: Leather-bound, museum-quality binding, acid-free paper, hand-numbered, original illustrations throughout.
 A softcover General Release is planned for Summer 2026.

 02 — The Author